CSC207-UofT/course-project-bug-makers/README.md

 ## What is myCourseApp?

 ![](README.assets/myCourseApp.png)
 For our CSC207 project, we are planning to build a course planning app that allows students to plan and review their courses.
-A built-in connection to UofT API will present comprehensive course information to users, while user information is safely stored in a remote database.
-Along with an auto-scheduling algorithm that can help with course planning, a timetable visualization function gives a convenient course scheduling experience.
-Based on student reviews and user information, our app can also recommend specific courses tailored to the user’s program requirements.
-Finally, our app aims to provide a platform for students to connect and network with their fellow peers.
+A build-in connection to UofT API will present comprehensive course information to users, while user information is safely stored in a remote database.
+Course planning functionality is provided through our auto-scheduling algorithm.
+Timetable visualization functionality gives user a convenient course scheduling experience.
+Students can rate and write reviews on courses they have taken before.
+Based on these reviews and the user's information, our app strives to recommend specific courses tailored to the user’s request and program requirements.
+In addition, our app aims to provide a platform for students to connect and network with their fellow peers.